 When we had started over to her house, we thought, “Eh, we’ll just walk over and carry it down the street.”
 At the last second I decided to jump in our truck and drive down instead.
 Boy am I glad we did!
 That thing is HEAVY!

 With a little TLC, I knew he could make the desk look new again, so I gave minimal instruction and let him have at it, much like his other table.
 He knew to sand and make any necessary repairs, but this would be his first time refinishing a wood top.

-He used my favorite orbital sander and started out with 80 grit paper, working up to get a nice fine finish.
-In case you’re wondering, we found that the top where it had been warped was missing a screw from underneath, so we replaced it to draw the top down, and sanded it smooth.
+He used my orbital sander and started out with 80 grit paper, working up to get a nice fine finish.
+In case you’re wondering, we found that the top where it had been warped was missing a screw from underneath.
+So, we replaced it to draw the top down, and sanded it smooth.

 After getting it to the right state for refinishing, he used one of my favorite stains, Espresso by Minwax, to give it a nice rich color.

 Isn’t that gorgeous?!
 I used this same stain on my Art Deco dressing table makeover and love its deep color.